vuejs/vue-syntax-highlight/README.md

 2. Explicitly disable Sublime's default `JavaScript` package.
 This allows the Babel package to be applied the embedded `<script>` in `*.vue` files.
 You may need to restart Sublime for this to take effect.

 ### Development

-> Note: the `master` branch hosts the new syntax that only works in Sublime build > 3153.
-For the old syntax, see `oldsyntax` branch.

 - The development of this syntax relies on the [YAML-Macros](https://github.com/Thom1729/YAML-Macros) package.
 You can install it from Package Control.